zhongdongy/blog/fine-tuning-vit.md

 ![bean_image_grid.png](/blog/assets/25_vit/bean_image_grid.png)

-From what I'm seeing:
+You can run the above code a few times to see other random examples from the dataset.

+We can see that:

 - Angular Leaf Spot: Has irregular brown patches
 - Bean Rust: Has circular brown spots surrounded with a white-ish yellow ring
-- Healthy: ...looks healthy
+- Healthy: ...looks healthy 😅

 ## Loading ViT Feature Extractor

 Now that we know what our images look like and have a better understanding of the problem we're trying to solve, let's see how we can prepare these images for our model.

-When ViT models are trained, specific transformations are applied to images being fed into them. ⚠️ Use the wrong transformations on your image and the model won't be able to understand what it's seeing!
+When ViT models are trained, specific transformations are applied to images being fed into them.

+⚠️ If you use the wrong transformations, the model won't be able to understand what it's seeing! ⚠️

-To make sure we apply the correct transformations, we will use a `ViTFeatureExtractor` initialized with a configuration that was saved along with the pretrained model we plan to use.
-In our case, we'll be using the `google/vit-base-patch16-224-in21k` model, so lets load its feature extractor from the 🤗 Hub.
+To make sure we apply the correct transformations, we'll use a `ViTFeatureExtractor` initialized from a configuration that was saved alongside the pretrained model we plan to fine-tune.
+In our case, we'll be using the [`google/vit-base-patch16-224-in21k`](https://huggingface.co/google/vit-base-patch16-224-in21k) model, so lets load its corresponding feature extractor from the 🤗 Hub.

 ```python
 from transformers import ViTFeatureExtractor